(If you have arrived on this page from one of our franchise sites, please use your browser’s back button to go back to the franchise site.)

-Our Growing Up on Our Block curriculum starts with infants as young as six weeks.
 At birth, children’s greatest developmental need is to learn to trust.
+Our Growing Up On Our Block curriculum starts with infants.
 This curriculum builds a foundation for them to learn this and other vital skills for success.

 Infants need to know someone really cares about them.
 They will grasp this concept through the tone of voice and gentle touch a caregiver uses.
 Once they know that someone really cares about them, they can more confidently discover the world around them and develop a stronger sense of self.